JimmysNetwork/PHP-User-System/readme.md

 3. Update `/config/database.php` with your database credentials.
 4. Start your local server or deploy to a PHP-supported host.

+---

+### Notes

+I have tested all of the code - everything is working as intended.
+If you come across any bugs please open an issue.
+I will continue to update this system with more features, etc. I hope everyone enjoys using it for projects.

+---

 ## 📄 License

 MIT License — free to use and modify for personal or commercial projects.